 Remember that despite the paltry 2.5% of the world search engine market that Bing holds, much of the market share comes from the United States.
 That makes Bing one of the few companies that resemble being a competitor of Google’s.

-Be sure to claim and optimize your business listing on Bing Maps and reap the rewards of high-converting local traffic to your site.
+Be sure to claim and optimize your business listing on Bing Maps and reap the rewards of high-converting local traffic to your site, or have one of our SEO consultants do it for you.